sonic-net/DASH/Documentation/doc-github-rules.md

 You fork a repository to propose changes to the original repository.
 This is for external contributors that do not have the ability to create PRs directly against the original repository.
 It can also be used by internal contributors for longer tasks that cannot be addressed by issuing a single PR against the original repository.

 For more information, see [Fork a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

+If you use the Github desktop app, see [Cloning and forking repositories from GitHub Desktop](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/cloning-and-forking-repositories-from-github-desktop).

 This approach is useful if you want to